chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo**.
 "Charting New Frontiers for Governance and Democracy in Africa’s AI Era."
 To appear in _Digital Policy Studies (DPS)_, 2026.

+**Chinasa T. Okolo** and Jonathan Shock.
+"AI for Africa, by Africa: Rethinking Governance, Data, and Development."
+To appear in the _African Research Universities Alliance (ARUA) Biennial International Conference_, 2026.

+**Chinasa T. Okolo**, Doreen Abiero, and Melody Musoni.
+"AI and Data Governance in Africa: Bridging Regional Integration and Global Influence."
+To appear in the _Journal of Technology and Regulation (TechReg) Special Issue on "From Hype to Reality: Making Sense of AI Governance in Africa,"_ 2026.

+Zainab Chirwa, Jonas Kgomo, and **Chinasa T. Okolo**.
+"Data Dignity and Governance: Towards a Fair and Equitable Data Ecosystem for Low-Resource Languages."
+To appear in the _University of Cape Town (UCT) Artificial Intelligence & Law Conference Proceedings_, 2026.

 **Chinasa T. Okolo** and Mubarak Raji.
 "The Majority World in Global AI Governance."
 To appear in the _Handbook on the Global Governance of AI_.
 Edited by Markus Furendal and Magnus Lundgren.
 Edward Elgar Publishing, 2026.

 **Chinasa T. Okolo.** ["Corporate Interests Must Not Co-Opt Africa’s AI Moment."](https://panafricanreview.com/corporate-interests-must-not-co-opt-africas-ai-moment/) _The Pan-African Review_, 2026.